codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/service-containers.md

 Ideally, your application should be able to access other services by other DNS names that are fully configurable (this is a very good practice for [integration tests]({{site.baseurl}}/docs/testing/integration-tests/) as well).

 Sometimes, however, and especially in legacy applications, your application might be hardcoded to look at other services at `localhost`.
 In that case, you can use the attribute `shared_host_network: true` on the services definition.
 Now all linked containers can access each other's services via localhost.
+When `composition: ./docker-compose.yml` is used, this parameter is supported only in on-premises and hybrid environments.
+In cloud environments, for security reasons, this parameter is ignored.

 Here is an example:

  `codefresh.yml`
 {% highlight yaml %}